We continue with the posts aimed at getting to know our FFF 3D printer within our 3D printing design section.

 The first part and, surely the bulkiest, is the power supply, which converts the mains voltage to the voltages used by the printer’s electronics.

-We will also have, normally mounted on the control board itself, the motor drivers.
+We will also have, usually mounted on the control board itself, the motor drivers.
 These are responsible for precisely controlling the movement of the stepper motors and are also old acquaintances of the blog.

-So, in summary, these are the main types of components that we are going to find in our 3D printer.
+So, in summary, these are the main types of components we are going to find in our 3D printer.

 Conclusion